 Recipe Tips and Notes

-- Frozen strawberry daiquiris can be made and stored in a freezer-safe airtight container the freezer for up to 2 days.
+- Frozen daiquiris can be made and stored in a freezer-safe airtight container the freezer for up to 2 days.
 It won’t completely freeze because of the alcohol.
-Mix thoroughly prior to serving.
+Mix thoroughly before serving.

 Frequently Asked Questions